Why pure actionism brings nothing

 This observation is true only sometimes.
 Namely, if the customer really has only a small need.

-However, there are enough customers who actually have a greater need than the one they cover with your offer.
-They only shop predominantly elsewhere.
-They only refer to certain products.
+But there are enough customers who actually have a greater need than the one they cover with your offer.
+Most of them just shop somewhere else.
+They only buy certain products from you.
 Or only if you have a special offer.
 Or, or, or ...

 Kiss your customers